jcasts/sunshine/README.txt

 Sunshine has a variety of commands that allow simple control of remote or locally deployed applications.
-These include start, stop, restart actions to be taken application-wide, as well as querying for the health and state of the app:
+These include start, stop, restart actions to be taken application-wide, as well as querying for the state of the app:

 Examples:
   sunshine run deploy_script.rb
-  sunshine restart myapp -r user@server.com,user@host.com sunshine list myapp myotherapp --health -r user@server.com sunshine list myapp --status
+  sunshine restart myapp -r user@server.com,user@host.com sunshine list myapp myotherapp --status -r user@server.com

 The Sunshine commands are as follows: add       Register an app with sunshine